bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/lab-09.md

 5. make a statistic about how many accurate digits of Pi you get for how many random points.

-### Dining Philosophers
+### Part II: Dining Philosophers
-1. Using threads, create a simple Simulation for the Dining Philosophers Problem.
+Using Threads, create a simple simulation for the Dining Philosophers Problem:
-2. For each Philosopher, create a Thread within this Philosopher dines.
+1. For each Philosopher, create a Thread within this Philosopher dines.
 The implementation should just create some outputs like:
     ```
         Philosopher 1 takes his right fork.